rkaunismaa/NLP4HTML/README.md

 Gonna reboot then try ...
 Nope!
 Again, the same message!
 I guess I got to wait until the next version of the chromium driver is released.

+## Tuesday, February 13, 2024

+Finally was able to install an older release of brave ... https://github.com/brave/brave-browser/releases?q=1.62.155&expanded=true

+Wow! ...
+I AM STILL GETTING THIS ERROR ... !

+Exception has occurred: SessionNotCreatedException       (note: full exception trace is shown but execution is paused at: _run_module_as_main)
+Message: session not created: This version of ChromeDriver only supports Chrome version 119 Current browser version is 121.0.6167.85 with binary path /usr/bin/brave-browser

+WTF!??

+JFC!
+I can't beleive how fucking stupid I have been! ...
+I was using the instructions above ...

+1) sudo mv chromedriver /usr/bin/chromedriver
+2) sudo chown root:root /usr/bin/chromedriver
+3) sudo chmod +x /usr/bin/chromedriver

+... notice they instruct to move the chromedriver into the /usr/bin directory .... then look at your code to launch the webdriver ...

+  chromeService = ChromeService(executable_path='/usr/local/bin/chromedriver')

+  NOTICE ANYTHING?! ... you've been using different locations for the fucking chromedriver!!!
+WHAT A FUCKING IDIOT!! ...

+ chromeService = ChromeService(executable_path='/usr/bin/chromedriver')